zchen12wpi/curate_nd/architecture/Goals.md

 	- Reject “false” page views and downloads caused by search spiders
 - Integrate with an alt-metrics platform such as PlumX
 - Syndicate content from CurateND to other platforms:
+	- Honeycomb
+	- Search engines
 		- Sitemaps
+		- Schema.org microdata
 	- Google Scholar
-	- OAI-PMH
+	- OPTIONAL: OAI-PMH
-	- ResourceSync
+	- OPTIONAL: ResourceSync
-	- Honeycomb
 	- OPTIONAL: Scalar
 - OPTIONAL: Integration with “social” services
 	- Facebook Open Graph Protocol